-For my senior capstone project I wanted a challenge.
-I pondered on how I would make something meaningful in a way that is experimental and fun.
-With that in mind, I decided to create an AR/web experience that takes the user through my most precious memories of the past 4 years I've lived in Savannah.
+For my senior capstone project, I wanted a challenge.
+I pondered how I could make something meaningful but also experimental and fun.
+With that in mind, I created an AR/Web experience that takes the user on an interactive journey of the most precious memories of the past four years I've lived in Savannah.

 This is how if felt when I first began the project

-After the research, I narrowed down my options for software to four options In early phase of the project I went mainly with Spark and Swift.
-Later on, I transitioned to using Adobe Aero.
-Aero was the most efficient in terms of sharing the scenes to be able to incorporate it into the web app for the user to interact with.
+After the research, I narrowed down my options to four software options.
+In the early phase of the project, I used mainly Spark and Swift.
+Later on, I transitioned to using Adobe Aero which proved to be the most efficient for sharing the scenes and incorporating them into the web app for the user to interact with in AR.

 Prototype